andrewconnell/TrainingContent/ConnectorActionableMsgs/01 Build a basic Connector/Lab.md

 </html>
 ````

 1. Press F5 to build and run the project.
-Verify that the setup page is available by modifying the url with http://localhost:00000/connector/setup
+Verify that the setup page is available by appending `/connector/setup` to the localhost url.
+In this example `http://localhost:20455/connector/setup`

     ![](Images/Exercise2-03.png)